 Around the world, The Mission to Seafarers provides help and support to the 1.5 million men and women who face danger every day to keep our global economy afloat.
 The Mission work in over 200 ports caring for seafarers of all ranks, nationalities and beliefs.
 Through their global network of chaplains, staff and volunteers we offer practical, emotional and spiritual support to seafarers through ship visits, drop-in centres and a range of welfare and emergency support services.

-This year Exis has made a donation to The Mission to Seafarers South Tees Station (the closest one to our Exis offices).
-This will help to buy Christmas parcels for the Seafarers arriving in ships on the River Tees during the festive period.
-Assisted by Stella Maris, the largest ship-visiting network in the world, gangway visits will be made by the volunteers to deliver clothes, telephone top-up cards, toiletries, chocolates and biscuits.
+In December 2021 Exis has made a donation to The Mission to Seafarers South Tees Station (the closest one to our Exis offices) to help to buy Christmas parcels for the Seafarers arriving in ships on the River Tees during the festive period.
+Assisted by Stella Maris, the largest ship-visiting network in the world, gangway visits were made by the volunteers to deliver clothes, telephone top-up cards, toiletries, chocolates and biscuits.

 Would you like to volunteer?